7 Ways Elementary Music Teachers Can Build High School Programs

 As an elementary music teacher, you’re in a position to be a powerful advocate for your middle school and high school music programs.
 Below are specific actionable steps you can take to support the entire music program in your school district.

-Meet the Middle School and High School Directors
+Connect with Middle and High School Directors

-Invite High School Students to Perform or Assist in Your Classes
+Invite High School Students Into Your Classroom

 Your former elementary students are the perfect guest soloists to inspire your current students.
 Does your school have a “Cadet Teaching” or “A+ Tutoring” program where high school students spend part of their day in an elementary classroom?
 Invite a high school musician to volunteer and help out in your classroom.